|Revised||May 5, 2021|

 - If the school was not accredited by a regional or national accrediting body recognized by the United States Department of Education at the time the course was taken, additional documentation will be required.
 It shall be the student’s responsibility to provide any additional documentation requested.

-- The responsibility for determining transfer credit from other colleges and universities rests with the Registrar and counseling staff.
-When there is doubt about the appropriateness of transfer credit or when a student wishes to appeal a transfer credit decision, the transcript will be referred to the appropriate faculty member(s) and Dean, whose decision will be final.
+- The responsibility for determining transfer credit from other colleges and universities rests with the Registrar, Counseling Staff and Academic Deans.
+When there is doubt about the appropriateness of transfer credit or when a student wishes to appeal a transfer credit decision, the transcript will be reviewed by the appropriate faculty member(s) and Dean, whose decision will be final.
 In such cases, the Dean will note the decision in the student's academic file.
 Time limits may be imposed in certain situations, such as for health sciences program courses.
 Student Services and the appropriate dean will maintain a list of courses that have time limits for transfer.

 - When a student transfers from an institution of higher education to Blue Ridge Community College, the following steps will be implemented: